Paddleboarding on Driftwood Beach

 3. Seek Out St. Simons Tree Spirits

 Look closely at the trees of St. Simons Island and you might just find a pair of eyes staring right back at you!
-Either peering out from the trunk or perhaps the stub of a long-vanished branch, the unmistakable image of a weathered face would be one of the island's seven publicly commissioned Tree Spirits.
+Either peering out from the trunk or perhaps the stub of a long-vanished branch, the unmistakable image of a weathered face would be one of the island's eight (and counting) publicly commissioned Tree Spirits.
 Cool down after your hunt with a sweet treat from Frosty’s Griddle & Shake, like vanilla soft-serve topped with a swirl of whipped cream and a cherry.